Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.70 degrees Kelvin in July 2025, versus 0.67 in the previous month.
+In land locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.77 degrees Kelvin in August 2025, compared to 0.70 in the previous month.

 History.
-Here’s a quick look at a few summary statistics computed on the entire sample: the anomaly recorded a bottom of -1.06 degrees Kelvin in December 1916; it hit a maximum of 1.16 in November 2023; it was equal on average to -0.24.
+Here's a glimpse of some statistics we computed on the full sample: the anomaly hit a minimum of -1.06 degrees Kelvin in December 1916; it recorded a maximum of 1.17 in November 2023; it had an average value of -0.24.

 Latest values